How to Sterilize Mason Jars Like a Pro

 Can you sterilize Mason jars without boiling?

-There are methods you can use, including sterilizing in the oven or the microwave.
-However, the FDA has approved only the boiling method as being safe.
+There are other methods, like the oven or microwave, but the FDA has approved only the boiling method as safe.

 Is it safe not to sterilize Mason jar lids?

-Whether your plan is to preserve tomato sauce to get you through the winter months or make jams and jellies to give as gifts, the methods our Pros use can help DIYers and professional cleaners get Mason jars ready to be used–and free of bacteria!
+Whether you’re preserving tomato sauce for winter or making jams and jellies as gifts, these Pro methods help DIYers and professional cleaners get Mason jars ready to use — and free of bacteria.